aScriptingOreo/rrp-pilot2.0/README.md

 -   Having pilots be able to do crime would increase the appeal of the job for the player population.
 -   Criminal crews would have a reason to hire a pilot (that sounds cool in my head).
 -   HEAVY punishment if caught in the act, it's high risk high reward.
 -   Vehicles would need to be agreed upon with cops, cargobobs would only be used for high value jobs or extractions.
-I.e. Pacific or Green Card.
+I.e. Pacific or Oil Rig.

 ## Plane Smoke
 > Include the script for plane smoke toggling so airshows can be more entertaining.